 Validate your loss and grief

 Even if everyone around you dismisses your grief, or you are forced to keep a secret about your loss or relationship with the deceased, you don’t have to accept this.
 Your loss and your experiences are real.
-You’re grieving and it’s valid, even if it seems strange and inappropriate to someone or yourself.
+You’re grieving, and it’s valid, even if it seems strange and inappropriate to someone or yourself.

-Allow yourself to feel all your feelings
+Allow yourself to feel all your feelings and emotions

 Treat your experiences and feelings gently.
 Find a place and time to express and go through them.
 They may be contradictory and unexplainable to you, but they are real.

 Grief is multifaceted and intense.
 You may feel:

 All these are okay.
 Don’t deprive yourself of the right to experience what you’re feeling.
 The more you deny or ignore these feelings, the longer it will take to move through the healing process.